Table of Contents

 a.
 Black Stretch Webbing:

-Added 2' wide black stretch webbing loop (middle-top) above original mesh pocket to tightly secure upper part of bottle to prevent bottle from squishing out of mesh pocket which it originally did.
-Worked.
+webbing loop (just below purple arrow at right) a few inches above original mesh water pocket to tightly secure the bottle's neck which prevented the bottle from squishing out of mesh pocket which it originally did.

 b.
 Small cord loop for lanyard attachment: